Ovarian Cancer

 Clinical Overview

-The 2024-2025 data from multiple independent cohorts has established MRD-positive status after primary treatment as one of the strongest predictors of early recurrence, with hazard ratios ranging from 5.3 to 6.7 for progression-free survival.
+The 2024-2025 data from multiple independent cohorts has established MRD-positive status after primary treatment as one of the strongest predictors of early recurrence, with hazard ratios of approximately 5-7 for progression-free survival.
 These findings position ctDNA surveillance as a complementary tool to CA-125 monitoring, offering superior specificity and earlier detection than traditional serum markers.

 Key Clinical Applications: